eleurent/twitter-graph/README.md

 and finally run the script `fetch_data.py`.

 ```
+"""
-fetch_data (user|tweets) <query> [options]
+fetch_data?py (user|tweets) <query> [options]

-Fetch a list of users from the Twitter API.
+Fetch a list of users from Twitter API.
 - In the user mode, <query> refers to a username, and we get their friends and followers.
 - In the tweets mode, <query> refers to a search query, and we get the users of the resulting tweets.

-To build a search query you can use Twitter’s Advanced Search tool: https://twitter.com/search-advanced, and then use
-the part of search URL after the “?” starting with "q=" and removing the "&src=typd" portion.

 Options:
   -h --help                   Show this screen.
+  --max-tweets-count <type>   Maximum number of tweets to fetch before stopping. [default: 2500].
   --graph-nodes <type>        Nodes to consider in the graph: friends, followers or all. [default: followers].
   --edges-ratio <ratio>       Ratio of edges to export in the graph (chosen randomly among non-mutuals). [default: 1].
   --credentials <file>        Path of the credentials for Twitter API [default: credentials.json].
   --excluded <file>           Path of the list of excluded users [default: excluded.json].
-  --cache <path>         Path of the user's friends cache [default: cache].
-  --out <path>           Path of the graph files [default: out/graph].
+  --out <path>                Directory of output files [default: out].
   --stop-on-rate-limit        Stop fetching data and export the graph when reaching the rate limit of Twitter API.
   --run-http-server           Run an HTTP server to visualize the graph in you browser with d3.js.
+"""
 ```

 In the `user` mode, you can enter a username and the script will start by getting the list of their friends and followers, before going through these accounts one by one in order to build the edges of the graph.